 EXCL Corbyn ally Chris Williamson under fire after attending rally for expelled party activist

-Labour MP Chris Williamson has come under fire after attending a campaign event for an activist who was expelled from the party over his actions at the launch of a report on anti-Semitism.
+Labour MP Chris Williamson has come under fire after attending a campaign event for an activist who was expelled from the party amid a row over anti-Semitism.

 Marc Wadsworth was suspended from Labour in 2016 after accusing Labour MP Ruth Smeeth of working "hand in hand" with Telegraph journalist Kate McCann to undermine Jeremy Corbyn at the launch of the Chakrabarti report into anti-Jewish abuse.

 He was expelled by Labour last month following an investigation which concluded that he had acted in a way that was "grossly detrimental to the party".